Teach an undergraduate course in Italy!

 Umbra also offer a number of business and economics courses for undergraduate business majors and non-majors.
-They include courses in international marketing, multicultiral organization management, Business in Europe, the global economy and economics of the EU.
+They include courses in international marketing, multicultural organization management, Business in Europe, the global economy and economics of the European Union.

 The Italian Studies Courses

 The Institute offers a wide variety of course in Italian language and Italian studies including subjects such as contemporary Italy: culture and society, Italian politics, history of Italy from the Risorgimento, Italian literature, Italian cinema, and more.

 In addition to designing and teaching their own courses as part of a fellowship, the GTF allows graduate instructors the time to do independent research or writing.
 As the Institute has a large student services staff which takes care of all the logistics and support for undergrad students (airport pick-up, orientation, travel assistance, and medical needs/emergencies), the graduate instructor would only be responsible for teaching 3 hours a week, with no additional administrative or logistic duties.
 In addition to a stipend, the Institute would provide housing as well as access to our facilities and small library, plus research assistance with contacts from our large network of community partners in central Italy.